 - Guests will not be allowed to hang out inside for extended periods of time or bring any personal belongings into the lodge.
 No exceptions.

 - Additional seating will be added to outdoor locations around the lodge and at the Bear’s Den to provide more options for outdoor seating.
 This is for guests purchasing food from the lodge facilities.
 If you bring your own lunch or snacks, you must eat those at your vehicle.

 - Guest WiFi will not be available inside the lodge.
 WiFi will be redirected to outdoor areas on the Plaza Level outside of Guest Services and the Easy Street ticket booth.

-As you can tell, a lot of our indoor operations will be different.
-Please remember that we are doing this to ensure that we can all enjoy a full season of skiing, riding and enjoying the beautiful mountain environment that we all love so much.
+As you can tell, a lot of things will be different this season.
+Please remember that we are making these changes to ensure that we can all enjoy a full season of skiing, riding and enjoying the beautiful mountain environment that we all love so much.